-Monitoring: SDHC provides program oversight and evaluation and monitors the sponsor for compliance with program requirements.
-Monitoring includes full audits of the waitlist, rent calculation, tenant files, the administration of supportive service requirements, and any other items as determined necessary by SDHC.
-The sponsor utilizes in-house software to manage the clients' case management.
+The sponsor utilizes HMIS to manage the clients' case management.
 Each sponsor is required to submit annual written reports detailing the progression of their program as well as pertinent client data required to issue the appropriate subsidy amounts.
 A report template will be provided by SDHC to the sponsoring agencies.